akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/path-directives/redirectToTrailingSlashIfMissing.rst

 Description
 -----------
+If the requested path does not end with a trailing ``/`` character, redirects to the same path followed by such trailing slash.

 Redirects the HTTP Client to the same resource yet followed by a trailing ``/``, in case the request did not contain it.
 When redirecting an HttpResponse with the given redirect response code (i.e. ``MovedPermanently`` or ``TemporaryRedirect``